 ADVISORY FEE TO CASTLE HARLAN.
-On March 7, 1995, INDSPEC entered into an engagement letter with Castle Harlan pursuant to which Castle Harlan agreed to provide certain financial advice and assistance of an investment banking nature.
+On March 7, 1995, INDSPEC entered into an engagement letter with Castle Harlan, the investment manager to CHPII, pursuant to which Castle Harlan agreed to provide certain financial advice and assistance of an investment banking nature.
 In consideration for these services, INDSPEC agreed that Castle Harlan would be entitled to reimbursement for its expenses and, in the event that a sale or other business combination involving INDSPEC should occur, Castle Harlan would be entitled to receive a fee of \$1,250,000.
 The agreement is terminable by INDSPEC at any time, but with a provision that the right to receive fees extends for 18 months thereafter if a transaction occurs with a party with which discussions were held during the period of the agreement.
 Castle Harlan will be entitled to payment of the \$1,250,000 fee upon the closing of the Exchange Offers.
 This payment will be made by Occidental.
-The Exchange Agreement requires that as a condition to commencement of the Exchange Offers, an agreement be entered into providing for the satisfaction and release of the Castle Harlan engagement letter, effective as of the closing date of the Exchange Offers, except for continuation of the indemnification and contribution provisions of such engagement letter.
+INDSPEC and Castle Harlan intend to enter into an agreement providing for the satisfaction and release of the Castle Harlan engagement letter, effective as of the closing date of the Exchange Offers, except for continuation of the indemnification and contribution provisions of such engagement letter.